georgepaterson/coding-conventions/README.md

 ### !important

-The !important rule when applied to a CSS property will override properties applied through the cascade.
+The !important rule when applied to a CSS property will override the property value applied through the cascade.
 Overriding the cascade significantly increases the effort in maintaining the code.

 The !important rule must be avoided.